A child dies during Atlético’s celebrations

 EFE

 According to what witnesses of the event have reported to Efe, the minor was in a van that entered the parking lot with an Atlético de Madrid flag.
-The vehicle was driven by some of his parents’ friends and his brother was also traveling with him.
+The vehicle was driven by friends of his parents and a brother of hers was also traveling with him.

-Inside the parking lot, the young man pulled half his body out of one of the windows and hit a wall of infrastructure.
+Inside the parking lot, the young man took half of the body out of one of the windows and crashed into an infrastructure wall.
 As a result of the impact, the minor suffered a severe head injury and entered cardiorespiratory arrest.
 Samur-Civil Protection toilets performed resuscitation maneuvers on the child for more than an hour but they could only confirm his death.

-A team of psychologists attended to the minor’s family members and the parents who traveled to the scene of the accident, as confirmed by sources from Emergencias Madrid to Efe.
+A team of psychologists attended to the minor’s relatives and the parents who traveled to the scene of the accident, according to sources from Emergencias Madrid confirmed to Efe.
 The Municipal Police of Madrid investigates the causes of the event.

 1011563